looxis-renaud/remotecontrolled_electric_winch/README.md

 IO 2 (VESC_TX)   //connect to COMM Port "RX" on Vesc

+IO 15 (Servo Signal) // connect red wire to 5V, black or brown wire to GND and yellow or white cable to Pin 15

-ToDo: Connect Servo and Relay for Emergency Line Cutter and Fan/Warning Light
+ToDo: Connect Relay for Fan/Warning Light Control

 ## PIN Setup Transmitter: